Horní Suchá: Economy

 The closure of the František Mine in 1999 caused high unemployment in the municipality.
 In 2010, an industrial zone established by the municipality was opened on the site of the former mine, which houses more than 25 companies employing several hundred people.
-The largest industrial company is KATEK Czech Republic s.r.o., an electrical engineering manufacturer.
+The largest industrial company is KATEK Czech Republic, an electrical engineering manufacturer.

+Transport

+Horní Suchá is located on the railway line heading from Opava and Ostrava to Český Těšín.

 Education

 The first school in Horní Suchá was founded in 1810 and a new school building, today the municipal office, was erected in 1838.
 Since 1870, there has been taught in Polish and in 1921 Czech classes were opened.
 In 1961, a new school building was built and the Czech and Polish schools were separated.
 Today there are two kindergartens and two elementary schools, one pair teaching in Czech and one in Polish.

 Sights

-The landmark of Horní Suchá is the Church of Saint Joseph.
+The main landmark of Horní Suchá is the Church of Saint Joseph.
 It was built in 1864 by rebuilding a chapel from 1835, the capacity of which was insufficient for the number of local believers.